Loevik737/Ordsky/README.md

 Masonry is used for a propper word positioning.

 #Licence
-This project, including all the lib files are under the MIT licence
+This project, including all the lib files, are under the MIT licence